rustic-rs/rustic/tests/repository-fixtures/README.md

 The latter is used to ensure that `rustic` can read and write to a repository created by `restic`.

-TODO: We should create a `restic` repository live during our tests.
-This way we can ensure that the repository is always compatible with the latest version of `restic`.

 ## Accessing the Repositories

 The `rustic` repository is located at `./rustic-repo`.
 The `restic` repository